Chart Color Schemes

 Household Composition

-Cooma Surrounds has a typical household mix, with a higher-than-average median household size
+Cooma Surrounds has a typical household mix, with a fairly typical median household size

-Family households account for 72.1% of all households, including 27.8% couples with children, 37.2% couples without children, and 6.5% single parent families.
-Non-family households constitute the remaining 27.9%, with lone person households at 26.7% and group households comprising 1.1%.
-The median household size is 2.4 people, which is larger than the Rest of NSW average of 2.3.
+Family households comprise 72.1% of all households, including 27.8% couples with children, 37.2% couples without children, and 6.5% single parent families.
+Non-family households account for the remaining 27.9%, with lone person households at 26.7% and group households comprising 1.1%.
+The median household size is 2.4 people, which matches the average in the Rest of NSW.

 Frequently Asked Questions - Households